Senate consumer choice idea could raise premiums for sick

 “You the consumer, you the patient, should have the freedom to choose the insurance you want,” Cruz said recently on CBS.
 “It shouldn’t be the government dictating what insurance you can buy.”

+Several conservative groups said Wednesday the Cruz-Lee option must be included for the Senate bill to have their support.
+The Club for Growth, Tea Party Patriots, and FreedomWorks said that without an option for individuals to opt out of current insurance rules, the Senate bill would amount to perpetuating “Obamacare.”

-But critics say the idea would siphon premium dollars paid by healthy people out of the insurance pool that covers the sick.
+But critics say the plan would siphon premium dollars paid by healthy people out of the insurance pool that covers the sick.
 Premiums for those who need comprehensive coverage would shoot up.
+The two main insurance industry lobbying groups, America’s Health Insurance Plans and the BlueCross BlueShield Association have joined in opposing the plan.

 “You have the possibility of two different risk pools,” explained economist Douglas Holtz-Eakin, a longtime Republican adviser.
 The markets functioning under Obama-era rules “turn into expensive high-risk pools.
 If they are not heavily subsidized, they run the risk of becoming unsustainable and going into a death spiral.”